vynjo/circonus-hashi-ui-bits/README.md

 # circonus-hashi-ui-bits
 <h2>Tools for Circonus and Hashicorp integration</h2>

-Current tools include:
+Current tools include Terraform, as well as Go and Node.js code (created way before the Terraform integration was available)

 ### Terraform (!!!)

-<p>Finally, Monitoring as Code as of Terraform 0.9!
+<p>Finally, <b>Monitoring as Code</b> as of Terraform 0.9!
 The Terraform repo for all things Circonus.
 It is actively being built out.</p>

 [Details here](https://github.com/vynjo/circonus-hashi-ui-bits/tree/master/terraform-circonus)